 That’s everything on knowledge.
 Nice one.
 What’s next?

-At this stage, it’s really about thinking about two very important skills - decision making and strategic planning.
+At this stage, it’s really about decision making.

 Isn’t it weird how little we seem to talk about decision making when it comes to Trustees and boards?
 Especially given that its pretty much the job - to make and help make decisions for the benefit of your organisation.